pauldotyu/moaw/workshops/pre03-aks/workshop.md

 kubectl delete pod --all
 ```

 Wait for the pods to restart and then run the `kubectl port-forward` command again, and refresh the browser.
-You should see that the votes have been reset to 0.
+You should see that the votes have been reset to 0 😭

 ### Using Azure Disk for PGDATA

-This can be solved by leveraging persistent storage; more specifically, by taking advantage of the Azure CSI drivers and storage classes that have been pre-deployed into your cluster.
+This can be solved by leveraging persistent storage; more specifically, by taking advantage of the [Azure CSI drivers and storage classes](https://learn.microsoft.com/azure/aks/csi-storage-drivers) that have been pre-deployed into your cluster.

 <div class="task" data-title="Task">